MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UET_ModeledConversionsFAQ.md

 - **What are the eligibility requirements for modeled conversions?**
   Modeled conversions may be applied to an account when the following criteria are met:

-  - Advertisers are using UET conversion tracking—offline conversions don't apply.
+  - Advertisers are using UET conversion trackingâ€”offline conversions don't apply.
   - Advertisers have correctly implemented UET Consent Mode or a similar framework (applicable for EEA, Great Britain, and Switzerland markets).
   - The account meets a minimum weekly click threshold of 700 ad clicks in the targeted market.

   > [!NOTE]
   > Not all accounts that meet these criteria will necessarily receive modeled conversions.
 An account must also meet the confidence threshold to continue receiving them.
-Eligible accounts will automatically start receiving modeled conversions, and you can expect to gradually see these conversions appear in your reporting—along with likely improvements in reported performance.
+Eligible accounts will automatically start receiving modeled conversions, and you can expect to gradually see these conversions appear in your reportingâ€”along with likely improvements in reported performance.

 - **What best practices should advertisers follow to maximize the benefits of modeled conversions?**
   The best practices to ensure you continue receiving optimal results from modeled conversions include: